Fidelity Bonds

 Financial planners and advisors

-Financial advisors and planners often have direct access to clients' banking accounts, which can be risky.
+Financial planners and advisors often have direct access to clients' bank accounts, which can be risky.

-For example, an advisor at a financial institution forges a client’s signature on a check and steals thousands of dollars.
-A fidelity bond would reimburse the client for the stolen money, up to the coverage amount.
+For example, an advisor at an investment company forges a client’s signature on a check and steals thousands of dollars.
+A fidelity bond would reimburse the client for the stolen money, up to the bond amount.

 Healthcare professionals